 Looking to compare car seats and narrow down the best car seat for your family?
 The Convertible Car Seat Buying Kit walks you through our 7Cs of selection, then on to an interactive quiz, and finally, a recommended car seat list is generated just for you!
 If you are overwhelmed and sick of spending hours researching and reading car seat reviews like this one, the Buying Kit will guide you to Safe in the Seat’s recommended car seats for you in under 30 minutes!

-Check out this Amazon Live, for this seat plus more infant seats we recommend and the standout features we love.
+Check out this Amazon Live, for this seat plus more convertible seats we recommend and the standout features we love.

 A note about crash-tests